zac7777/Entropy/Entropy/Sets/Miscellaneous/Poisons.md

 Weight: 0.5kg
 ##### Moves

-*Drink:* 3 AP, if you fail the avoidance roll, take 1d6 - 2 rot damage and throw up, losing the Buffs or Nerfs of any "Drink", "Eat", or "Inject" actions
+*Drink:* 3 AP, if you fail the avoidance roll, take 1d6 - 2 rot damage and throw up, losing the Buffs or Nerfs of any "Drink", "Eat", or "Inject" actions you have activated since your last downtime

 Avoidance type: Endurance
 Roll minimum: +8